jandot/aerts-exercises-leipzig/Databases/databases.md

 SELECT * FROM individuals WHERE ethnicity != 'asian';
 ```

-You often just want to see a small subset of data just to make sure that you're looking at the right thing.
-In that case: add a LIMIT clause to the end of your query:
+You often just want to see a **small subset of data** just to make sure that you're looking at the right thing.
+In that case: add a `LIMIT` clause to the end of your query.
+Please *always* do this if you don't know what your table looks like because you don't want to send millions of lines to your screen.

 ```
 SELECT * FROM individuals LIMIT 5;
 SELECT * FROM individuals WHERE ethnicity = 'caucasian' LIMIT 1;
 ```

-If you just want know the number of records that would match your query, use `COUNT(*)`:
+If you just want know the **number of records** that would match your query, use `COUNT(*)`:

 ```
 SELECT COUNT(*) FROM individuals WHERE ethnicity = 'african';
 ```

-Using the `GROUP BY` clause you can aggregate data.
+Using the `GROUP BY` clause you can **aggregate** data.
 For example:

 ```
 SELECT ethnicity, COUNT(*) from individuals GROUP BY ethnicity;